 Knowing the shady past of this equipment certainly complicates the whole “video game preservation” philosophy that Nintendo Player tries to promote.
 On one hand, I believe in the importance of archiving game software, but, on the other, my plans for the GB X-Changer were arguably no different than the previous owner’s: I was going to extract and make public game code that I had no legal right sharing.
 This piece of plastic has seen its fair share of unclean hands, and mine were theoretically no less dirty.

-Reading through the old .nfo files made me more than a little unnerved because a lot of the writings mirror the same concerns and petty in-fighting seen among so-called “retro game prototype preservationists”–from the ethics of hacking releases to the self-righteous attitudes.
+Reading through the old .nfo files made me more than a little unnerved because a lot of the writings mirror the same concerns and petty in-fighting seen among so-called “classic game prototype preservationists”–from the ethics of hacking releases to the self-righteous attitudes.
 Just as there has always been a kind of noble quality given to those who give away prototype binaries, similar accolade would be shared among these groups for contributing instead of “leeching” (the term used in prototype circles is “ROM kiddies”).

 That said, there are some major fundamental differences.

-In that same vein, unreleased retro game prototypes like T-Tex also inspire classic gaming by providing players with a purpose to revisit the past and perhaps discover lesser-known developers like Slitherine in the process.
+In that same vein, unreleased classic game prototypes like T-Tex also inspire classic gaming by providing players with a purpose to revisit the past and perhaps discover lesser-known developers like Slitherine in the process.